rippedpiracy/docs/Literature/Manga.md

 	- [**Neko**](https://tachiyomi.org/forks/Neko/) - This is a MangaDex specific fork of Tachiyomi and TachiyomiJ2K.
 Contains features specific to Mangadex that those versions cannot offer except for other sources, local sources, and editting manga.
 	- [**TachiyomiJ2K**](https://tachiyomi.org/forks/TachiyomiJ2K/) - This fork takes a new approach to the design of the base app along with several other enhancements.

+- [**Kuro Reader (<span style="color:red">Android</span>)**](https://play.google.com/store/apps/details?id=br.com.kurotoshiro.leitor_manga&hl=en&gl=US) - Make your own library, with quick access to all your books.
+Include as many folders as you want, and see all your comics and manga organized by author, series and year.

 - [**Paperback (<span style="color:red">iOS</span>)**](https://paperback.moe/) - An ad-free manga reader for iOS and iPadOS.
 *<small>Contains additional migration guides if needed.</small>*